dbartholomae/data-sets/CONTRIBUTING.md

 to be able to contribute any changes.

-The code in this codebase is managed by [Git](https://git-scm.com/) for version control [NodeJS](https://nodejs.org/en/) for running scripts, and [pnpm](https://pnpm.js.org/) as package manager.
+The code in this codebase is managed by [Git](https://git-scm.com/) for version control and [NodeJS](https://nodejs.org/en/) for running scripts.
 Everything *has* to be installed globally to work with the repository.

 We recommend to read up on tools you are unfamiliar with.

-After all tools are installed, please run `pnpm install` to install all dependencies and then `pnpm test` and `pnpm run build` to ensure that everything is set up correctly.
+After all tools are installed, please run `npm install` to install all dependencies and then `npm test` and `npm run build` to ensure that everything is set up correctly.

 Now you can create a new branch describing the change you are about to make,
 e. g. `fix_typo_in_documentation`, and start coding.